 - Youth with parents on active duty in the armed forces

 Services are available to students who meet any of the Special Populations criteria above.
 Available services include:

 - Assistance with book purchases through the Lending Library (based on availability of funds)

 Lending Library Information

 - Assistance with classroom accommodations

 The National Alliance for Partnerships in Equity (NAPE) defines nontraditional occupations as those that employ less than 25% of males or females.
 Students enrolled in programs that are nontraditional for their gender are identified as “under-represented gender students in non-traditional programs.”

 Promoting nontraditional career opportunities opens doors for every individual and breaks the mold of expectations in an atmosphere free from stereotypes of gender and jobs.
-SRTC provides support services to special population students including non-traditional majors in an effort to alleviate barriers that hinder successful completion of courses and employment.
+SRTC provides resources to special population students including non-traditional majors in an effort to alleviate barriers that hinder successful completion of courses and employment.

 Thomasville Campus, A-270